merankori/wallpaper-widget/README.md

 # Description
-Widget for the mac OS of the [Übersicht](http://tracesof.net/uebersicht/) application.
+Widget for the macOS of the [Übersicht](http://tracesof.net/uebersicht/) application.
 It allows you to change the wallpaper on your desktop, including live wallpaper.

 ![screenshot](screenshot.png)